ThijsTerporten/Climbing-Traveller/README.md

 * In a future release there will be a news page that will give updates about everything in the climbing world.
 * In future updates there will be new sections added to each category of climbing.
 * In a future update the descriptions of each location will be in blog style from personal experience instead of using text by research.
+* In a future update the footer will be styled in a more interactive way.
+Using a pop up modal to subscribe for a newsletter.

 ## Technologies

 This project was build using the following technologies:

+### Languages
 * HTML5
 * CSS3

+### Libraries and online resources:
 * Bootstrap v4.5.2: for their grid and use of their CSS and JavaScript library.
 [Bootstrap](https://getbootstrap.com/)
 * Google Chrome Dev Tools: for testing purposes.
 * Lighthouse: Used for testing website performance, check for best practices, SEO and accessibillity.